Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: A calculus for

 The \emph{types} of the calculus are defined by the grammar

-essentially corresponding to the constructions of the previous section.
-Although rescaling of metric spaces played a central role in the previous section, it is not a primitive type former in the calculus.
+essentially corresponding to the categorical operations in $\CMet$ from Section~\ref{sec:prelim}.
+Although rescaling of metric spaces played a central role in Section~\ref{sec:prelim}, it is not a primitive type former in the calculus.
 Instead, it is part of the tensor type $A \pair{r}{s} B$ and function type $A \lol_r B$ constructors.
 This choice was made to minimize the book keeping necessary for scalars in terms.
 Finally, $\TD A$ is the type of Radon probability measures on $A$.

 Terms are typed with judgements of the form $\hastype{\Gamma}{t}{A}$, where $A$ is a type and $\Gamma$ a typing context.
 The complete list of typing rules is given in Figure~\ref{fig:typingrules}.
-The typing systems is inspired by Fuzz~\cite{ReedP10}, where the sensitivity of each variable used in a term is tracked by sensitivity annotations of the form $x:^r A$ in typing contexts.
+The typing system is inspired by Fuzz~\cite{ReedP10}, where the sensitivity of each variable used in a term is tracked by annotations of the form $x:^r A$ in typing contexts.
 More precisely, a binding $x:^rA$ in a context $\Gamma$ means that $x$ has type $A$ under $\Gamma$ and that terms typed under $\Gamma$ are $r$-sensitive with respect to $x$.

 Formally, typing contexts are constructed according to the following formation rules

 As usual, $\Gamma, \Gamma'$ denotes concatenation of contexts with disjoint variable bindings.
 Most rules use the operations of sum $\Gamma+\Gamma'$ and scaling $r\scaling \Gamma$ of contexts, to keep track of the sensitivities.
 These are defined as the point-wise sum and scaling of the sensitivity in each variable binding: